firefly-iii/docs/docs/docs/firefly-iii/more-information/zero-based-budgeting.md

 In real life, long-term saving goals and short term budgets are two different things.
 I have five budgets every month.
 Not 30 or 40.
 Just five: "Bills", "groceries", "misc", "going out" and "work-related".
 I need no other budgets, because I have no other expenses outside of these budgets.

 Of course, I can split "misc" into multiple budgets.
 I used to have a "going out"-budget, but that was before COVID-19.
-I should think about a "online"-budget because I spend money every month on games and apps.
+I should think about an "online"-budget because I spend money every month on games and apps.

 Either way, these are my short-term goals, the money I *need* every month to live.
 Any other expenses are incidental and don't need a budget.
 At most, a category to group them in.
 But no budget.